Wii: Homebrew, hacking, and emulation

 The Wii has become a popular target for homebrewing new functionality and video games since its discontinuation.
 For example, homebrew projects have been able to add DVD playback to unmodified Wii consoles.
-The Wii also can be hacked to enable an owner to use the console for activities unintended by the manufacturer.
+The Wii also can be hacked via software exploits to enable an owner to use the console for activities unintended by the manufacturer.
 Several brands of modchips are available for the Wii.

 The Wii Remote also became a popular unit to hack for other applications.
 As it connected through standard Bluetooth interfaces, programmers were able to reverse engineer the communications protocol and develop application programming interfaces for the Wii Remote for other operating systems, and subsequently games and applications that used the Wii Remote on alternate platforms.
 Further hacks at the hardware level, typically taking apart the Wii Remote and Sensor Bar and reconfiguring its components in other configurations, led to other applications such as remote hand and finger tracking, digital whiteboards, and head tracking for virtual reality headsets.

 The Wii has been a popular system for emulation; while the act of creating such emulators in a cleanroom-type approach have been determined to be legal, the actions of bringing the Wii system software and games to other systems has been of questionable legality and Nintendo has actively pursued legal action against those that distribute copies of their software.
 The open-source Dolphin project has been able to successfully emulate the Wii and GameCube through several years of cleanroom efforts.

 Music

-Joe Skrebels of IGN has argued that the Wii's greatest and longest lasting legacy is the console's music, writing: "Motion controls, Miis, and balance boards have all been removed or diminished as Nintendo moved on, but take a quick look across YouTube, TikTok, or Twitter, and I guarantee it won't take all that long to hear a Wii track.
+Joe Skrebels of IGN has argued that the Wii's greatest and longest lasting legacy is that of the music composed by Totaka for the console, writing: "Motion controls, Miis, and balance boards have all been removed or diminished as Nintendo moved on, but take a quick look across YouTube, TikTok, or Twitter, and I guarantee it won't take all that long to hear a Wii track.
 Covers and memes featuring music from the Wii are everywhere.
 Music written for the Wii has taken on a new life as a cultural touchstone, and inspired people far beyond the confines of the little white wedge it was composed for."
+The Washington Post's Michael Andor Brodeur described the Mii Channel music as "a cultural touchstone", while Martin Robinson of Eurogamer called the theme of the Wii Shop Channel "a song so infectious it went on to become a meme"; both the Mii Channel theme and Wii Shop Channel theme have inspired jazz covers.